ACLU to Seattle: Issue permit for CHOP Juneteenth celebration or risk legal action

-The American Civil Liberties Union of Washington and the Public Defender Association are threatening legal action against the City of Seattle for denying a permit to a group called “CHOP Art,” which had planned a celebration this weekend of Juneteenth and last year’s takeover of parts of Capitol Hill by racial justice protesters.
+The American Civil Liberties Union of Washington and the Public Defender Association are threatening legal action against the city of Seattle for denying a permit to a group called “CHOP Art,” which had planned a celebration this weekend of Juneteenth and last year’s takeover of parts of Capitol Hill by racial justice protesters.

 In a letter sent to city officials Thursday, lawyers from the ACLU-WA and defender’s association claim the decision by officials at Seattle Parks and Recreation is unconstitutional.
 They said the permit denial amounts to government censorship and prior-restraint of free speech, in violation of the First Amendment.